 I used to get pushed down stairs a lot, people would swear at me and spit at me, throw compasses at me.
 My friend who tried to kill herself, she cut her wrists in front of me, and I told one of my then friends about it, we then fell out, and she spread it round.
 Because I’d then developed a thing where I could not have my wrists exposed, I got very edgy about that, people then took to drawing red lines over their wrists and waving them in my face.
 And throwing compasses at me, throwing rocks at my head.
 General nastiness, just being quite cruel, making comments because I’m not stick thin and because I’m not particularly attractive.
 I would have remarks like that told to me everywhere and it was just quite a nasty school.
 But, I don’t know, I just stopped going after a while, I didn’t want to, I didn’t want to be there which is strange because I’ve always loved learning.
 I’ve always, always loved it, but I just couldn’t face going to school.

-For some, the bullying had started in primary school, as young as at 5 or 6.
-Others had enjoyed their primary school years but then the bullying started when they moved up to secondary school or when they moved to a new area and had been ‘the new kid in school’.
+For some, the bullying had started in primary school, as young as at 5 or 6 years old.
+Others had enjoyed their primary school years, but then the bullying started when they moved up to secondary school or when they moved to a new area and were ‘the new kid in school’.

 Sarah was bullied in the new school as she was smarter than others and stood out.